syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

     settings.ImageBackgroundColor = Color.Transparent
     ' Assign the BlinkConverterSettings to the ConverterSettings property of HtmlToPdfConverter. htmlConverter.ConverterSettings = settings
-    ' Convert HTML to Image
+    ' Convert HTML to Image.
     Dim image As Image = htmlConverter.ConvertToImage("Input.html")
     ' Save the Image.
     Dim imageByte As Byte() = image.ImageData